Facing the German Autobahn: A Guide to Driving in Germany

 German Autobahn Rules

 In Germany, this is not the case.
 I drove on the autobahn between Heidelberg to Munich, from Munich to Garmisch, and Garmisch to Munich, plus small distances around these cities.
 I never saw anyone pass by on the right.
-If you are in the fast lane and see someone in your rearview mirrors coming quickly behind you, it is custom for you, the slower driver, to move over into the right lane.
+If you are in the fast lane and see someone in your rearview mirror coming quickly behind you, it is custom for you, the slower driver, to move over into the right lane.
 Passing by on the German autobahn only happens on the left.

 Not all parts of the German autobahn have no speed limit.
 Watch for the speed limit signs and follow them closely.
 Certain areas do have restrictions.
 In the areas with no speed limit (you’ll see the sign above), I suggest that you keep an eye behind you.
 Slower drivers in fast lanes will not end well if you don’t get out of the way.